shivamanand0823/Toxic_Comment_Classifier/README.md

 5. Copy the IP address where the Flask is running at (eg. 'http://127.0.0.1:5000/) into your browser
 6. You should see the app in action

-Hope you find the tutorials useful.
-If you have any constructive feedback, please send an email to linebyline.ai@gmail.com

-Thank you!